saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `tunnelName`
 <p><small>| STRING | </small></p>

 Specify a [Sauce Connect](/secure-connections/sauce-connect) tunnel to establish connectivity with Sauce Labs for your test.
-Tunnels allow you to test an application that is behind a firewall or on your local machine by providing a secure connection to the Sauce Labs platform.
+Tunnels allow you to test an app that is behind a firewall or on your local machine by providing a secure connection to the Sauce Labs platform.

 See [Basic Sauce Connect Proxy Setup](/secure-connections/sauce-connect/setup-configuration/basic-setup) for more information.